VolpeUSDOT/SDI_Waze/review/Waze_review.md

 **@Srinivasan:2015 Crash Prediction Method for Freeway Facilities with High Occupancy Vehicle (HOV) and High Occupancy Toll (HOT) Lanes**

+- Segment-based crash frequency modeling, separate models for fatal/injury crashes and all crashes.
+Negative binomial regression approach, with AADT as exposure variable, segment length and number of lanes as additional important variables.
+Data from three states, CA, WA, and FL, from the Highway Safety Information System (HSIS).
+Models were run in SPSS, and spreadsheet tool developed using the fitted coefficients.

 **@Sun:2016 Developing Crash Models with Supporting Vector Machine for Urban Transportation Planning**

+- Support vector machines (SVM) unsupervised learning approach to discover patterns in crash frequency.
+Data from Louisiana urban roadways in 2011-2013, with crash frequency, roadway geomtry, and AADT as main inputs.
+Little detail on model specification or application provide, largely a demonstration that SVM can be used.

 **@Vasudevan:2016 Predicting Traffic Flow Regimes From Simulated Connected Vehicle Messages Using Data Analytics and Machine Learning**